spine-tools/Spine-Toolbox/docs/source/spine_engine_server.rst

 2. Start Spine Toolbox and open a project

 3. Open the **Engine** page in application settings (**File->Settings**)

    - Enable remote execution from the checkbox (Enabled)
-   - Set up the remote server settings: host, port, security model, and security folder Host is 127.0.0.1 when the Spine Engine Server is running on the same computer as the client.
+   - Set up the Spine Engine Server settings (host, port, security model, and security folder).
+     Host is 127.0.0.1 when the Server runs on the same computer as the client.
    - Click Ok, to close and save the new Settings

 4. Click Play to execute the project.